SilkRose/Pony/stories/books-and-besties/books-and-besties.md

 I nod, and we come together and slowly trot side by side on the path.

-Twilight asks, "What makes the walk romantic?"
+Twilight asks, "What makes a walk like this romantic?"

-"I think its being together with the other pony, and I think you're supposed to talk about your interests and hobbies."
+"I think it's all about being together with another pony.
+Maybe we're supposed to talk about our interests and hobbies."

-"I really like learning new things.
+"Well, I really like learning new things.
 I love reading and studying.
-I love my friends and I *like* you, a lot."
+I love my friends and I like *you*, a lot."

 I nuzzle Twilight as we walk.
 "I like you too.
 I love throwing parties and making my friends smile!"

 Twilight blushes as we trot in silence.

-*Twilight is really cute when she's blushing.*
+*She's really cute when she's blushing.*

-I don't think about it and continue on, after all, this isn't a real date.
+I try not to think about that and continue on.
+After all, this isn't a real date.

-As we walk we occasionally bump and rub against each other.
-Each touch sending mixed signals throughout my mind.
+As we walk along the thin path, we occasionally bump and rub against each other.
+Each touch sends tingles through my mind.

 *This must be a really good fake date if its making me feel like this.*